Ahasuerus & Esther: When Humility Pays

 The Bible tells us in Esther 2:8 that Esther was taken to the king’s palace.

 She was not given a choice or offered an invitation.
-She was gathered and taken like a single bloom in a bouquet of flowers.
+She was gathered and taken as if she were a single bloom in a bouquet of flowers.

 We have been so thoroughly modernized that our first instinct is to get mad because her right to choose had been eliminated.
 We want to get angry because Women’s Liberation has taught us that Esther is being considered a “sub-human”.

-Two words that contradict almost everything that we have learnt (especially in Western civilizations).
+Two words that contradict almost everything that we have learned (especially in Western civilizations).

 Which brings us to today’s lesson … hold on to your seats, it’s a doozy!